v2.0.0 — Now on GitHub Marketplace

 Phase 1

-• Analyze Python source files
+• Analyze Python, JS/TS, and React source files

-• Analyze JavaScript source files
+• Analyze Go, Ruby, Java, and PHP source files

 • Check dependency manifests